michael2012z/BitBible/markdown/Etheridge/files/1Pet.md

 17. For it helpeth you (if) while doing goodly works you have to sustain evil, if so it be the will of Aloha, and not while working evils.

-18. Because the Meshiha also once died on account of sins, the just on account of sinners, that he might bringOr, present. us unto Aloha.
-And dead in the body and alive in the Spirit,
+18. Because the Meshiha also once died on account of sins, the just on account of sinners, that he might bring

 19. he preached unto those souls who were held in sheul,

-20. those who before were disobedient in the days of Nuch;Or, Nooch. while the long-suffering of Aloha commanded that he should make the ark, upon the hope of their conversion, and eight souls only entered therein, and were saved in the waters.
+20. those who before were disobedient in the days of Nuch;

-21. After which very type also you are saved in baptism,B'mahmuditho. not while you cleanse the body from filth, but while you make confession of 6 Aloha with a pure conscience, and ofOr, in. the resurrection of Jeshu Meshiha;
+21. After which very type also you are saved in baptism,

 22. who is exalted unto heaven, and is at the right hand of Aloha, and unto whom are subject angels and authorities and powers.